sifferman/cse121_labs/lab2.md

 Gdb also has an excellent help system.

 The answer should be written in the report.pdf.
 It should be something like:
 (note these values are wrong).

-Explain from how you got the answer (justify the answer, do not just write the correct value).
-You will need to be able to show how the 3 parameters are passed to the `compute` function, and how its value gets returned, and how you got the address of the requested items.
+1. Explain from how you got the answer (justify the answer, do not just write the correct value).
+2. Show how the 3 parameters are passed to the `compute` function, and how its value gets returned.
+3. Show how you got the address of the requested items.

+Example:
 ```
 Lab2.1
     Compute 1st argument is 502 and is passed via register ?